mudabek/Programming/README.md

 # Programming
-My implementation of algorthms and data structures and programming projects in
+My implementation of algorthms and data structures, and programming projects in
 - python
 - C++
 - Java